Impactwave/laravel5-adminLTE/Readme.md

     * Bower and Composer integration
     * Improved compatibility with local development on Mac OSX, with support for `http://localhost/~user/site` URLs, configured via a specially crafted `.htaccess` file
     * Tweaked folder organization better suited for deployment on Apache on Linux web servers

+#### AdminLTE integration

+An integration of the popular open source AdminLTE Bootstrap-based application template with the Laravel framework, featuring:

+* Blade templates, with hierarchical view composition (aka Master Pages)
+* View Composers
+* A small set of reusable and parametrized components

 #### Razorblade integration